rogermasclans/rogermasclans.github.io/index.markdown

 PhD Candidate in Strategy at Duke University, The Fuqua School of Business

 ## about
-I investigate the mechanisms driving the commercialization of scientific research, from the generation of ideas to the diffusion of science-based innovations into mass markets.
+I investigate the mechanisms driving the commercialization of scientific research, from the generation of ideas to the diffusion of science-based innovations.
 Some of my work employs advanced computational methods and innovative experimental approaches.

 Before joining academia, I founded a startup providing software and machine learning translation solutions for large firms.
-I also worked several years in M&A, leading international projects with a focus on technological firms, including biotech, materials, advanced water treatment technologies, and energy generation.
+I also worked for several years in M&A, leading international projects with a focus on technological firms.
+These projects included sectors such as biotech, materials science, advanced water treatment technologies, and energy generation.
 <a href="https://drive.google.com/file/d/1qtqlaD13a2UB2brY4T-5LIaMXtgOwg-S/view" style="text-decoration: underline; text-decoration-color: darkgrey; text-decoration-thickness: 1px;"><span style="color: #e57373; background-color: #f5f5f5; border-radius: 4px;">cv</span></a>

 ## working papers